On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Weisfeiler--Leman for coprime extensions

 Here we recall additional preliminaries needed for our algorithm in the next section.
 None of the results in this section are new, though in some cases we have rephrased the known results in a form more useful for our analysis.

-A \emph{Hall} subgroup of a group $G$ is a subgroup $N$ such that $|N|$ is coprime to $|G/N|$.
+Recall that a \emph{Hall} subgroup of a group $G$ is a subgroup $N$ such that $|N|$ is coprime to $|G/N|$.
 When a Hall subgroup is normal, we refer to the group as a coprime extension.
-Coprime extensions are determined entirely by their actions:
+Coprime extensions are determined entirely by the isomorphism types of $N$, $H$ and their actions:

 \begin{lemma}[{Taunt \cite{Taunt1955}}] Let $G = H \ltimes_{\theta} N$ and $\hat{G} = \hat{H} \ltimes_{\hat{\theta}} \hat{N}$.
 If $\alpha : H \to \hat{H}$ and $\beta : N \to \hat{N}$ are isomorphisms such that for all $h \in H$ and all $n \in N$,